Tutorial: Discover and manage shadow IT in your network

 Get up and running quickly with Cloud Discovery by integrating with Microsoft Defender for Endpoint.
 This native integration enables you to immediately start collecting data on cloud traffic across your Windows 10 and Windows 11 devices, on and off your network.

-For coverage on all devices connected to your network, it's important to deploy the Cloud App Security log collector on your firewalls and other proxies to collect data from your endpoints and send it to Cloud App Security for analysis.
+For coverage on all devices connected to your network, it's important to deploy the Defender for Cloud Apps log collector on your firewalls and other proxies to collect data from your endpoints and send it to Defender for Cloud Apps for analysis.

-Integrate Cloud App Security with your proxy.
-Cloud App Security natively integrates with some third-party proxies, including Zscaler.
+Integrate Defender for Cloud Apps with your proxy.
+Defender for Cloud Apps natively integrates with some third-party proxies, including Zscaler.

 Because policies are different across user groups, regions and business groups, you might want to create a dedicated Shadow IT report for each of these units.
 For more information, see Docker on Windows on-premises.